 Wilkerson documented his first experiences in New York City in his best-selling book, The Cross and the Switchblade.
 The novel was adapted to motion picture in 1969.

 Today the one-time rural preacher is known as the founder of a international drug rehabilitation program called Teen Challenge that has one of the highest success rates anywhere in the world.
-Since it’s first center opened in New York in 1960, Teen Challenge has grown to over 1000 locations in almost 100 countries.
+Since it’s first center opened in New York in 1960, Teen Challenge has grown to over 1400 locations in 129 countries.

 The cause of Teen Challenge has spread all over the world, reaching out to people trapped in all types of addictions.
 In many areas of the globe, the program is for more than just teens, focusing on adults 19 and up, families, or single parents.